Operations and Support Domain

 - Performance Management — This section provides DHS' standards and policies for operational performance management.

-- Network and Application Performance Monitoring - This section maintains DHS' standards and policies for Application Performance Monitoring.
+- Network and Application Performance Monitoring — This section maintains HHS IT Delivery Center standards and guidelines for Application Performance Monitoring.

-- Recovery Planning - This section provides DHS standards and policies around operational recovery planning.
+- Recovery Planning — This section provides Health & Human Services Delivery Center (HHS DC) standards and policies around operational recovery planning.

 - General Operations Procedures — The Configuration Management team employs General Operations Procedures to effectively administer computer resources within DHS.
 Such procedures can range from the management of servers to security operations.